 Frame 130: 0.3

 Frame 145: 0.3

 The Time Scale is a global multiplier for the dynamics of the Simulator.
 Reducing it uniformly scales down all sources of velocity in the simulation.

 Final Simulation / Rendering

 Now we are ready for the final simulation.
-Go to the Phoenix FD Simulator → Simulation rollout and enable the Stop Frame Timeline.
+Go to the Phoenix Simulator → Simulation rollout and enable the Stop Frame Timeline.
 Press the Start to run the simulation.